Live life on your own terms!

 Take care of the costs

 While being your own boss provides you freedom, it endows with plenty of responsibilities.
 Work out whether your business income would be enough to satiate your livelihood and whether it is at least of the same level as your current salary.
 Also, keep an estimate of the raw materials and resources you need, the taxes you need to pay and other financial commitments.
-This helps you create an idea how much you would have to sell to keep your head above the waters.
+This helps you create an idea of how much you would have to sell to keep your head above the waters.
 A successful business plan is needed.

 Create a stable financial base before leaving your job.
 You should have enough to meet your initial expenditure for your startup.
 You make this base either by saving or by increasing your income.
-Cut down on the luxuries that are not needed and sacrifice them for some time till the profit from your start up is able to meet your requirements.
+Cut down on the luxuries that are not needed and sacrifice them for some time till the profit from your startup is able to meet your requirements.

 Rely on Various Sources of Income